Marina Salandy-Brown: Career

+United Kingdom and the BBC

+Salandy-Brown left Trinidad at the age of 17 to attend university in the United Kingdom.
+She began her career in London as an editor with Melrose Press, and later became an editor and senior manager of news and current affairs programmes for BBC Radio, where she worked for 20 years.

-Among the BBC radio programmes she produced was BBC Radio 4's Start the Week, presented by Melvyn Bragg.
+Among the programmes produced by Salandy-Brown for the BBC was BBC Radio 4's Start the Week, presented by Melvyn Bragg.
 Bragg recalled the beginning of their successful long-term collaboration: "I met this producer Marina Salandy-Brown and neither she nor I wanted to go on doing the same Start the Week.
 I remember we had lunch together – and I said, 'Well, if I'm going to go on I want to do this sort of stuff,' And she said, 'So do I' – or she said it first and I agreed….
 And then we just conscientiously, steadily put that into operation and changed the programme."
 In the new styling of the programme, "The producer, Marina Salandy-Brown, and I introduced scientists, historians and philosophers on to that Monday morning slot, and changed the nature of the programme.
 A change which I am glad that my successor Jeremy Paxman and his successor Andrew Marr have kept."

 Other programmes Salandy-Brown produced for BBC Radio 4 included the series Work Talk (1991–92), presented by Ferdinand Dennis, and Book at Bedtime, a 1993 edition featuring Lawrence Scott's novel Witchbroom, abridged by Margaret Busby.

 In the early 1980s, Salandy-Brown was involved with the Black Media Workers' Association (BMWA), a pressure group for better training and employment opportunities for black workers in the mainstream press and broadcasting, and in 1982 she conducted research that was the basis for the BMWA report Black Workers in the Media.